From the ground up: A new generation of Space Force NCOs

 |0

-This work, From the ground up: A new generation of Space Force NCOs, by Dalton Prejeant, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, From the ground up: A new generation of Space Force NCOs, by Keefer Patterson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.